BryanF23/A02/README.md

 2. Set up your username and email address in Git using the git config command.

+3. Set Up a Repository in GitHub, go to sttings, pages, and change Branch to main.

-3. Download and install JetBrains WebStorm from the official website.
+5. Download and install JetBrains WebStorm from the official website.

-4. Launch WebStorm and create a new project or open an existing one.
+6. Launch WebStorm and create a new project or open an existing one.

-5. Open the terminal and navigate to your project directory.
+7. Open the terminal and navigate to your project directory.
 Initialize a Git repository using the git init command.

-6. Log in to your GitHub account and create a new repository by clicking the "+" icon and following the prompts.
+8. Log in to your GitHub account and create a new repository by clicking the "+" icon and following the prompts.

-7. In WebStorm, go to VCS -> Import into Version Control -> Share Project on GitHub.
+9. In WebStorm, go to VCS -> Import into Version Control -> Share Project on GitHub.
 Enter your GitHub credentials if prompted.

-8. Make changes to your project and commit them using WebStorm's version control features.
+10. Make changes to your project and commit them using WebStorm's version control features.

-9. After committing changes, push them to your GitHub repository by going to VCS -> Git -> Push.
+11. After committing changes, push them to your GitHub repository by going to VCS -> Git -> Push.

 ## Part 2: Glossary:
 𝗕𝗿𝗮𝗻𝗰𝗵: allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository